 Protect your Secret Key

-No one can access your 1Password data if they don’t have your Secret Key.
-That includes you, so make sure you’re always able to find it:
+No one can access your 1Password data without your Secret Key.
+That includes you, so make sure you’re always able to find it.

 - Keep it secret.
 Don’t send it to us or make it public.